jupyter/governance/conduct/code_of_conduct.md

 The online form gives you the option to keep your report anonymous or request that we follow up with you directly.
-While we cannot follow up on an anonymous report, we will take appropriate action to prevent a recurrence.
+While we cannot follow up on an anonymous report, we will take appropriate action.

 ## Enforcement